-Tech Goes Home programs serve people of all ages, with courses geared towards families, adults, entrepreneurs, seniors, and more.
-We bring computers, internet, and training to families and individuals throughout Greater Boston so students can do homework, adults can find jobs and manage finances, seniors can connect with loved ones, and all can lead healthy lives.
+Tech Goes Home programs serve people of all ages, with courses geared towards families, adults, entrepreneurs, older adults, and more.
+We bring computers, internet, and training to families and individuals throughout Massachusetts so students can do homework, adults can find jobs and manage finances, seniors can connect with loved ones, and all can lead healthy lives.

 About Tech Goes Home

 Founded in 2000, Tech Goes Home (TGH) empowers communities to access and use digital tools to overcome barriers and advance lives.
 Our programs focus on serving people and communities who face systemic barriers to technology adoption.

 In the past five years alone, 21,000 learners have graduated from TGH programs, and we have distributed more than 15,000 new computers in communities across Eastern Massachusetts.